 - 40ft x 8ft x 9ft 6in with a volume of 2660ft³

-The figures above show how a single shipping container can give you a great deal of storage space as long as you pack it properly and use the whole height of the container.
+The figures above show how a single container can give you a great deal of storage space as long as you pack it properly and use the whole height of the unit.

-But if you hire or buy a shipping container and have all of this extra storage space, does this mean that you’re subconsciously going to be looking for things to fill it with – and perhaps start stockpiling?
+But if you hire or buy and have all of this extra storage space, does this mean that you’re subconsciously going to be looking for things to fill it with – and perhaps start stockpiling?

 What is Stockpiling and Why do we do it?